Equity and Inclusion

 Good Good Good is a community-powered music collective organized by Jewish for Good that brings together adults with and without disabilities to make music.
 We focus on movement, percussion and vocal music games and activities that help us learn to make music together.
 All levels are welcome!

-The group will meet on Sunday mornings from 10:30am–12pm on these dates:
+The group meets on Tuesday afternoons from 2:30–4pm on these dates:

 Friends for Good